Horticulture

 Regulations for horticulture businesses

 On 12 August 2022, 3 new horticulture primary production and processing standards were introduced into the Australia New Zealand Food Standards Code.
+These aim to reduce the incidence of foodborne illness associated with berries, leafy vegetables and melons.

-The 3 standards aim to reduce the incidence of foodborne illness associated with berries, leafy vegetables and melons.
-There is a transition period for producers to implement these standards by no later than 12 February 2025.
+There is a transition period for producers to implement the standards by no later than 12 February 2025.

 Berries